nicoletrogers/nibrsbook/docs/victim.md

 </div>

 #### Ethnicity

+The final demographics variable for victims is their ethnicity, which is whether they are Hispanic or not.
+Ethnicity is an optional variable so agencies don't have to ever report it.
+This means that some agencies never report it, some always report it, and some report it only sometimes.
+The "sometimes report" agencies are probably the most dangerous to use since it's unclear when they report it, which could lead to biased data (such as only reporting it when the suspect is confirmed Hispanic or not, which may not be how other agencies define it).

+There’s also the question of reliability of the ethnicity data.
+Someone being Hispanic or not is likely just what the arrestees calls themselves or what the arresting officer perceives them to be.
+Both are important ways of measuring ethnicity but get at different things.
+Perception is more important for studies of bias, self-identification for differences among groups of people such as arrest rates by ethnicity.
+And the subjectivity of who is classified as Hispanic means that this measurement may differ by agency and by officer, making it imprecise.

+Figure \@ref(fig:victimEthnicity) shows the breakdown in arrests by victim ethnicity for all victims in 2019.
+Most arrestees - 62.2 - are not Hispanic.
+Only 10.5% are reported to be Hispanic but a much higher percent of arrestees - 27.2% - have an unknown ethnicity.
+Given that over a quarter of victims don't have ethnicity data, if you'd like to use this variable I recommend that you carefully examine the data to ensure that the agencies you're looking at (if you don't use all agencies in the data) have a much higher reporting rate.

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimEthnicity-1.png" alt="The ethnicity of all victims reported in the 2019 NIBRS data." width="90%" />